AdobeDocs/experience-manager-64.en/help/forms/developing/assembling-pdf-portfolios.md

 1. Save the assembled portfolio.

-   To obtain the newly created PDF Portfolio, perform the following actions:
+   To obtain the newly created PDF Portfolio,perform the following actions:

     * Access the `AssemblerResult` object’s `documents` field, which is a `Map` object that contains the resultant PDF documents.
     * Iterate through the `Map` object to obtain each resultant document.
 Then, cast that array member’s `value` to a `BLOB`.